Charlestown, Rhode Island

 Charlestown, nicknamed C-Town by locals, is a town on the southern coastline of Washington County, Rhode Island, United States.
 Charlestown is bordered by Westerly to the west, Richmond to the north divided by the Pawcatuck River, and South Kingstown to the east, with the Block Island Sound to the south.
-Charlestown, similarly to Westerly, Rhode Island, is tourist destination during the from May through October for destinations such as the Charlestown Breachway, East Beach, and more.
+Charlestown, similarly to Westerly, Rhode Island, is a tourist destination during the months of May through October for destinations such as the Charlestown Breachway, East Beach, and more.

 History

 Settlement

 One of the first written records of European contact in Charlestown dates back as early as the 1630s, when Col. John Mason marched to Connecticut to battle the Pequots.
 In 1660, a private company organized in Newport purchased the land known as Misquamicoke or Misquamicut, the purchased land consisting of the present-day towns of Westerly, Charlestown, Richmond, and Hopkinton, which would later become the Town of Westerly in 1669.

 18th and 19th Centuries (1700s-1800s)

 Charlestown would be named after King Charles II, separating from Westerly with modern day Richmond and Charlestown, would face debate for periods of time before eventually, it would be incorporated in 1738 as the Town of Charlestown to the Colony of Rhode Island and Providence Plantations.
 In 1747, the Town of Richmond, following the Pawcatuck River, would be split off from Charlestown and be incorporated as its own separate town.